BLavery/STM32F030F4P6-Arduino/README.md

 Get it running for your scenario, and programming becomes trivially easy thereafter.
 Simply leave the BOOT0 jumper always on the GND side.
 And with STLink, no bootloader is used or needed.

-And get a 3V TTL USB serial adapter (CP2102/CH340) while you are at it ($1.5).
+And get a 3V TTL USB serial adapter (CP2102 and CH340 are 3V) while you are at it ($1.5).
 You are going to need that for "terminal."

 ## Libraries Included Here: